han190/PE-Fortran/README.md

 ## A todo list

 Here is what I plan to do in the future.
+(Not likely to be done recently cuz I am kinda busy...)

 - [x] Organize folders, use Shell scripts to compile codes.
 - [ ] Use a build tool, for example [Meson](https://mesonbuild.com/) to wrap